Boris-Barboris/dpeq/README.md

 ## Supported native types
 SMALLINT, INT, OID, BIGINT, BOOLEAN, UUID, REAL, DOUBLE PRECISION are handled using their respective binary type representations.
-Types that are unknown to the marshalling template are transferred using their text representation, thus delegating additional parsing and validation check to PostgreSQL server.
+Types that are unknown to the serialization template are transferred using their text representation, thus delegating additional parsing and validation check to PostgreSQL server.
-To quickly hack missing types in, *DefaultFieldMarshaller*, *VariantConverter* and most marshalling-related templates accept template parameters wich can be used to override or extend type mapping from the client code.
+To quickly hack missing types in, *DefaultSerializer*, *VariantConverter* and most serialization-related templates accept template parameters wich can be used to override or extend type mapping from the client code.

 ## Supported authorization mechanisms